A-Mardi/Lies-Damn-Lies-and-Statistics/README.md

 ```
 ## Ownership

-This project is the property of Fanshawe College and is created for the purposes of the INFO-1156 Object-Oriented Programming in C++ course.
-Unauthorized distribution or use of this project without permission from Fanshawe College is prohibited.
+This project is the property of **Garth Santor** & **Fanshawe College** and is created for the purposes of the INFO-1156 Object-Oriented Programming in C++ course.
+Unauthorized distribution or use of this project without permission from Garth Santor & Fanshawe College is prohibited.

 ## Author